aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/cloud9.en.md

 2. Create Two Amazon EKS Clusters in the target AWS Regions .
   {{% notice info %}}
-  *Note that it takes approximately 15-20 minutes to create a cluster in Amazon EKS, to speed up you can open a new terminal in Cloud9 IDE and create both in parallel.*
+  *Note that it takes approximately 15-20 minutes to create a cluster in Amazon EKS, theses commands below will create both clusters in parallel.*
   {{% /notice %}}

     ```bash